sharrison5/solar_analyses/README.md

  + Weather effect: $w(t)$ represents the proportion of the theoretical optimal available energy that actually reaches the panels.
-This takes a prior which is a mixture of beta distributions, to capture clear sunny days separately from those with cloud cover.
+This takes a prior which is a mixture of gamma distributions, to capture clear sunny days separately from those with cloud cover.

  + Realised production: $E(t) = \mathop{\text{sat}}(w(t) E_{avail}(t))$.
 The